Fearsome Five: Publication history

 The Fearsome Five were created by George Pérez and Marv Wolfman and first appeared in The New Teen Titans #3 (January 1981), going on to become recurring adversaries for the superhero group.
 Though deadly, they lack sophistication as criminal planners as well as a cohesive focus or loyalty, and are prone to in-fighting, backstabbing, and disbandment.

 Fictional team history

-The Fearsome Five were founded by the criminal Doctor Light, who recruited members through an ad he placed in the Underworld Star, a criminal underground newsletter.
-Psimon is influenced by Trigon, the demon, who gave him his powers, and usurps Light's role as leader.
-The two continued to struggle over leadership for some time.
+The Fearsome Five are founded by the criminal Doctor Light, who recruited members through an ad he placed in the Underworld Star, a criminal underground newsletter.
+Psimon is influenced by Trigon, the demon who gave him his powers, and usurps Light's role as leader.
+The two continue to struggle over leadership for some time.

-After Psimon was banished by Trigon to another dimension for failing to destroy the Earth, the other members of the Five attacked the Titans at their newly unveiled headquarters, Titans Tower, in The New Teen Titans #7 (May 1981).
-The Five attempted to use Silas Stone (the father of the superhero Teen Titan Cyborg) and the Titans' dimensional transmitter to retrieve the still-living Psimon, but were again defeated.
-Psimon later allied himself with the immortal dimensional traveler known as the Monitor during the 1985 comic event known as Crisis on Infinite Earths.
-Feeling betrayed, the rest of the Five turned on Psimon and apparently murdered him.
+After Trigon banishes Psimon to another dimension for failing to destroy Earth, the other members of the Five attack the Titans at their newly unveiled headquarters, Titans Tower.
+The Five attempt to use the Titans' dimensional transmitter to retrieve Psimon, but are again defeated.